C/2001 OG108 (LONEOS)

 C/ (LONEOS) is a Halley-type comet with an orbital period of 48.51 years.
 It was discovered on 28 July 2001 by the LONEOS telescope at Lowell Observatory.
 Of the short-period comets with known diameters and perihelion inside the orbit of Earth, C/ is the second largest after Comet Swift–Tuttle.

+Orbit

 Observations taken in January and February 2002 showed that the "asteroid" had developed a small amount of cometary activity as it approached perihelion.
 It was subsequently reclassified as a comet.
 The comet came to perihelion (closest approach to the Sun) on 15 March 2002.
 It will come to aphelion in 2026 and the next perihelion passage is calculated to be on 7 June 2050.
 On 23 March 2147 the comet will pass about 0.42 AU from Earth with an uncertainty region of about ±2 million km.